Ayu: I personally apologize for Ana'slaziness. She hasn't even touched the site in over a year.

 She felt something being dropped onto her shoulders and flinched as she turned her head.
 Everyone, including herself jumped when Tia Dalma was suddenly behind her.
-Her scarf had been draped over Jeanne's shoulders.
+Her shawl had been draped over Jeanne's shoulders.
 She blinked a couple of times as the dark woman smiled at her.
 "After such a performance, t'would be a shame to be done in by a cold."
 She chuckled.

 She walked across the deck and passed Will, stealthily slipping the folded wanted poster into his hand.
 Will raised an eyebrow and slowly unfolded the poster.
 His eyes flew open when he saw her face on it, his shocked gaze moving to her back as she made her way below deck.

 Jeanne was in the small cabin she had claimed for herself at the start of the voyage.
 She shed the sarong and put her black pants back on, pulling her boots onto her feet.
 Her locket was the next thing to come on.
 After grabbing her shirt from a nail on the wall and replacing with the sarong, she walked back out the deck.

 Will was sitting on a crate near the stern, the poster in hand, when he saw Jeanne emerge from the lower deck, still wearing the tank top with her shirt tossed over her right shoulder.
 She crossed over to him, taking a seat on the other side of the crate, her back against his.
 Will's eyes were immediately drawn to the tattoo on her left shoulder.
 "How long has that been there?" he asked.